teaching-lab/stack-cs-activities/activities/rubric-introductory-programming-skills/README.md

 ## Activity overview

 1. Decide on the purpose of the rubric.
-Do you want it to be just for the students or do you want to look at the results too?
+Do you want to leave it just for the students or do you want to look at the results too?
-2. Explain that each student will receive a rubric that lists five skills crucial for this course.
-Ask the students to self-assess themselves in each of the five skills on a scale from 1 to 10, where:
+2. Explain that each student will receive a paper that lists five skills crucial for this course.
+Ask the students to subjectively self-assess themselves in each of the five skills on a scale from 1 to 10, where:
     * 1 means Unaware, or "I don't know anything about this."
     * 4 means Beginner, or "I have seen this somewhere."
     * 7 means Course Graduate, or "I will get this far at the end of this course."
     * 10 means Ideal, or "This is my vision for the future after I pass multiple follow-up courses."
-  * There are also two unlabeled steps between these consecutive steps.
+    * There are also two unlabeled steps between each of the consecutive steps.
-  * The distances are ordinal, but not interval, that is, for example, the gap between 1 and 3 is larger than between 7 and 9.
+    * The distances are ordinal but not interval, which means that, for example, the gap between 1 and 3 is larger than between 7 and 9.
 3. Stress that the rubric has only informative purpose, and it is not graded in any way.
 Remind the students that this is an introductory course and it's ok if someone is unaware of all the areas.
 4. (Optional) If you want to see the results too, ask the students to write their name on the rubric.
 5. Hand out the printed rubric to each student and ask them to fill it out individually.
 6. (Optional) Collect the rubric from the students to make a picture about the group.
-Be sure to bring it back for the next class and hand each rubric back to its owner.
+Be sure to bring it back for the next class and return each rubric back to its owner.
-7. Instruct students that they can keep it to track their progress over the semester.
+7. Instruct students to keep it to track their progress over the semester.
+Remind them not to lose it :)
 8. At the final session of the semester, ask the students to fill it again (print a new one to avoid bias).
-Then let them compare the versions from the first and final session and discuss whether they made any progress.
+Then, let each of them compare the versions from the first and final session and discuss in group whether they made any progress.

 ## Setup and preparation